 however, this appears to be an isolated incident.
 A rumor spread that Jewish corpses were

 routinely converted into soap.
-However, the story appears to be false.
+However, the story also appears to be false.
 10

 1940: The Vichy government of France collaborated with Nazi

 Germany by freezing about 80,000 Jewish bank accounts.
 During the next